Texas Fertility Center Logo White

 Progesterone Level

-Progesterone measurements are often used to determine if ovulation has occurred.
-The ovaries produce very small amounts of progesterone until ovulation happens.
-During the first half of the menstrual cycle (the follicular phase), progesterone levels are low – generally less than 3 ng/mL.
-Once ovulation occurs, the ovary starts producing progesterone in higher quantities and the blood progesterone rises to above 3 ng/mL.
-To document ovulation, progesterone can be tested any time during the second half of the menstrual cycle (the luteal phase).
+A woman’s progesterone level is often measured to determine if ovulation has occurred.
+The ovaries produce a very small amount of progesterone until ovulation happens.
+During the first half of the menstrual cycle (the follicular phase), levels are low – generally less than 3 ng/mL.
+Once ovulation occurs, the ovary starts producing progesterone in higher amounts, and the levels rise to above 3 ng/mL.
+To document ovulation, progesterone can be tested any time during the second half of the menstrual cycle (the luteal phase) as part of our complete San Antonio fertility testing workup.

 Traditionally, progesterone is tested about a week after ovulation occurs.
 If your cycle is 28 days long, the test should be performed around day 21.
-If you have a 35 day cycle, this hormone level should be tested on day 28.
+If you have a 35-day cycle, this hormone level should be tested around day 28.

-Our physicians at Texas Fertility Center – San Antonio are ready to help you understand your cycle and make recommendations for you to help optimize your chances at building a family.
+The main takeaway message is: the progesterone level absolutely and always needs to be correlated to the day of the menstrual cycle, in order to say it if it’s normal.
+Our physicians provide San Antonio fertility testing to help you understand your cycle and make recommendations for you to help optimize your chances at building a family.

-Make an appointment with Texas Fertility Center San Antonio to learn more about progesterone and to have a full fertility evaluation!
+Click here to make an appointment with Texas Fertility Center San Antonio to learn more about your progesterone and have a full fertility evaluation.